 18 Dec 2022- Lusail stadium and the rest of the world over their TVs were chanting only two things- Lio Messi and Vamos Argentina.
 That is one of the all-time great sporting spectacles in soccer history.
 A fitting crown was handed over to the GOAT of the game.
 In India, where cricket is the unwritten religion, the little master blaster Sachin is regarded as the god of cricket and received such an honor back in the day.

-16 Nov 2013- The whole Wankhede stadium was chanting “Sachin Sachin,” Many sobbing emotional spectators cheering one Indian cricket legend was a masterpiece of a farewell party.
+16 Nov 2013- The whole Wankhede stadium was chanting “Sachin Sachin,” Many sobbing emotional spectators cheered for one Indian cricket legend, a masterpiece of a farewell party.
 The legend is Sachin Ramesh Tendulkar.
 The man carried Indian cricket for about 24 years on his shoulders to the most significant height.
 Known for his extraordinary performances and 100 centuries, the little master blaster is the person all the 90s kids looked up to while growing up.

 In India, cricket as a religion grew in the 90s.
 The IPL is rising, and a lot of money and humdrum is happening at these events.
 But the genuine admiration and godly status of cricketers made the path in fans’ minds back in the 90s when Sachin used to play.
-After winning the world cup in 1983, India needed one superstar to revive cricket’s popularity.
+After winning the World Cup in 83, India needed one superstar to revive cricket’s popularity.
 Sachin was the person who did it after Gavaskar and Kapil Dev.

 1998- The year of Sachin’s brilliance and best form helped him to amass a record calendar year run and most centuries.
 Ask any 90s kid; he will remember the duel between late legendary leg spinner Shane Warne and Sachin Tendulkar.
 Warne used to have dreams in the night where Sachin hit him for sixes!
 Australians and the world also respected Sachin for his brilliant career and humble nature.

-The most number of runs and centuries in test cricket speaks volumes about a sportsperson’s caliber.
+The highest number of runs and centuries in test cricket speak volumes about a sportsperson’s caliber.
 In his illustrious career, Sachin scored 100 centuries across all formats.
-A record that’s most likely unbroken unless Virat Kohli shows consistency.
+It’s a record that’s most likely unbroken unless Virat Kohli shows consistency.
 Sachin scored the first-ever double-century in one-day cricket.
 His contemporaries Brian Lara, Steve Waugh, Ricky Ponting, and Jack Kallis have graced cricket with extraordinary performances and records.
-Still, they all regard Sachin as one of the bests who played the game.
+Still, they all regard Sachin as one of the best players.